Do you want to eat a less sweet diet? Here are new habits to take on a week for lasting change.

 “White” foods like wheat pasta, white bread, and rice are high in carbohydrates.
 To reduce the daily sugar dose, they are easily replaced by “complete” or legume-based alternatives.
 Coral lentil, split pea, whole wheat, buckwheat, black or red rice pasta …

 By adopting all these rituals, your cravings for sweet foods should diminish over the weeks.
-Do not forget to treat yourself, the main thing is to combine healthy eating routine and gourmet moments.
+Do not forget to treat yourself, the main thing is to combine a healthy eating routine and gourmet moments.